 There’s no need to stress about exercise.
 You’re already doing enough of that.

-Exercise is a fantastic stress reliever at the worst of times.
+Exercise is a fantastic stress reliever when chaos rains.
 It can clear your mind, keep your sanity and hold you together while the world is crumbling around you.

 Yes, exercise is that good.